Bee Feeders

 This is basically the same as the boardman without the fancy wooden holder.
 It is really easy to make a mason jar bee feeder, because almost everyone has an extra glass jar around.

-One easy way to use jar feeders is to purchase or make 4 jars feeders.
-Place all 4 inside the hive – sitting on the inner cover and elevated just a bit.
+You can also place several jars (4) inside the hive at once – sitting on the inner cover and elevated just a bit.

 Use an extra deep hive box or brood box to enclose the jars and then put the top back on the hive.
 This allows the bees to have access to a gallon of food inside the hive.